ManojNair/ps-cks-cluster-setup-netpol/Clip1.md

 ### Summary

 So that's the foundation.
 Network Policies let you control pod-to-pod communication at the network layer.
-They're namespace-scoped, they're additive, and they need a compatible CNI plugin to actually do anything.
+They're **namespace-scoped**, they're **additive**, and they need a **compatible CNI plugin** to actually do anything.

+**(Encouraging tone)**
-For the CKS exam, you need to be comfortable with these concepts and ready to work with them hands-on.
+For the CKS exam, you need to be comfortable with these concepts—but more importantly, you need to be ready to build them from scratch.

+So, are you ready to get hands-on?
+In the next clip, we're going to jump into the terminal, spin up a cluster, and start writing our first policies.
+I'll see you there.

 ---